 Children have the opportunity to regularly attend Mass throughout the year and are involved in ways appropriate to their age through reading, the offertory, as servers, by singing and writing prayers of intercession.
 Our church is also a special place where the children learn more about their faith during RE curriculum time by teachers planning for visits that will provide first hand experiences that enhance their understanding.

 Church is also used for our Carol Service, Collective Worships and Stations of the Cross reflection visits during Holy Week

-Father Roy Cooper is a regular visitor to school .
-As we are next door to church we go their often and have Masses there regularly.
-Our links with the church are very strong and we work together with our priests and the parish catechists to prepare the children for the sacraments.
+As we are next door to church we go there often and have Masses there regularly.
+Our links with the church are very strong and we work together with Father Ian and the parish catechists to prepare the children for the sacraments.
 Year 4 is a particularly busy year as children receive the sacraments of Reconciliation and Holy Communion in this year.
 We then support Father in keeping the children involved in church life.

 To go to the parish website please click here.